 More On Both Protections

 You know how much we love GAP.
 There’s a whole category dedicated to it here on our Learning Library.
-We work closely with Frost Financial Services, a provider serving over 1000 institutions using their industry-leading VisualGAP platform.
+We work closely with Frost Financial Services, a provider serving nearly 1000 institutions using their industry-leading VisualGAP platform.

 And we’re also big fans of Depreciation Coverage.
 It, too, earns a category on the Learning Library.
 This one has a larger education challenge, as it’s a newer product with less penetration.
 However, we believe it’s essential to help people recoup that lost equity.